kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image042.png)

-Here is a summary of the configuration for the adapter endpoint "ftpSendZippedHDLFile".
+Here is a summary of the configuration for the endpoint "ftpSendZippedHDLFile".
 Review it and click "Done".

 ![](images/300/RC_image043.png)